-2 Adjust the angle of view with the zoom lever and shoot.

-- Tappears on the LCD monitor. - Depending on the number of recording pixels set, image quality may deteriorate (T and the zoom factor appear in blue).
+- 2 Adjust the angle of view with the zoom lever and shoot. - T and the zoom factor appear on the LCD monitor. - Depending on the number of recording pixels set, image quality may deteriorate (and the zoom factor appear in blue).